znavarra/Stat148ResearchPaper/README.md

 test_exec.py - contains the codebase for the game

 info.csv, score.csv, times.csv - the csv files warehousing the data collected by the test_exec.py

+Stat 148 Game Instructions.pptx - contains the instructions of the game to the participants